Opening Paraghaph

 Brian: Chaz Moloney’s set at the second Bealtaine will always be a memorable one.
 The fact that we pulled a live set-up off down in the dunes was an accomplishment in itself, and for it to be Chaz’s first time bringing his live set in front of a crowd made it that much more special.
 Seeing how far he has taken it since, with hardware and their improvised live sets, I’m delighted we were able to give him a space to road test it in the beginning.

 Rory: Kule at the most recent Bealtaine was one of my highlights for sure.
 Seeing one of my good friends playing his own music to a crowd that is absolutely going for it will always stick with me.
-I think the set really reflected the work that he’s been putting in in terms of his productions lately, and it was class to give him the platform to show that.
+I think the set really reflected the work that he’s been putting in in terms of his productions lately, and I was glad we could give him the platform to show that.

 Ceadan: In August 2024, Charlotte Walsh b2b Stitch was a particularly memorable set.
 Both had been doing bits on the run-up to it, and we had always thought that their two styles together would make for a really cool set.

 Rory, Ceadan, Brian: The set from Senan and Eamo in the morning of each Bealtaine has become a bit of a classic at this stage.
-The pair of them together bring such a perfect selection of house for that time of the morning, and it is always a set to look forward to.
+The pair of them together bring such a perfect selection of house for that time of the morning, and it’s always a perfect ending.

-It’s not too much about big names for us.
+Bealtaine Team: It’s not too much about big names for us.
 Bealtaine is more an opportunity for our friends and lesser-known Irish DJs to showcase their talent than to bring in a big name.
 The DJs who play are part of the team that helps build it, and I think that collective effort makes it more special.
 That being said, if it continued to grow, and we had the opportunity to have a big act, someone like Ryan Elliot or The Trip would really fit the sound we’re pushing.
-If there were to be a big act, they would also have to understand that due to the nature of it being a free party in an isolated location, we’re not in a position to provide the hospitality they would be used to.
-(Suggest taking out this last sentence)

 What improvements or adjustments do you plan to implement for future editions?

 We would also love to incorporate more activities into the weekend.
-There have been yoga sessions and sea swims, but we’d love to get a football match going too.
+There’s been yoga sessions and sea swims, but we’d love to get a football match going too.

 Would you like to share some words of advice to other people who may be interested in trying to organise something similar?